The Best Knife Sharpeners for the Kitchen

 The main issue is that this sharpener will automatically grind a 15-degree edge on a knife with no option to adjust.
 If you like to maintain a different angle, this model might not be for you.

-The AngleSelect electric sharpener from Chef’sChoice is the high-speed, high-end choice for shoppers who want to minimize the guesswork involved in sharpening.
+The AngleSelect electric sharpener from Chef’sChoice is a worthy option for those looking to minimize the guesswork involved in sharpening.
 This model uses three stages of grinding wheels to develop a perfectly ground edge.
 It’s also serrated-blade compatible and adjusts to sharpen either 20-degree or 15-degree angles, covering European, American, and Japanese knife blades.

 The AngleSelect is plugged in and placed on the counter, and you simply pull the blade through the machine.
 This makes it an extremely safe option, as you don’t need to hold the machine in place with your free hand.
 Due to its large size, though, it can’t be kept ready-to-go in an average-sized drawer.

-3. BEST VALUE: Kitchellence Knife Sharpener and Cut-Resistant Glove
+3. BEST BANG FOR THE BUCK: Kitchellence Knife Sharpener and Cut-Resistant Glove

 The Kitchellence Knife Sharpener is a three-stage, countertop-held model that comes with a cut-resistant glove.
 This model uses diamond rods set at 15-degree angles for the user to pull the knife through, heel-to-point, for an extremely sharp finished product.
 This is a very small model that easily stows away until needed.
 The cut-resistant glove is a nice addition at this price point and can be used for other blade-related activities as well.

 Along with all other preset sharpening rods, the lack of flexibility in grind angle might not appeal to everyone.
-Also, due to the unit’s small size, it’s not a good idea to use it without the cut-resistant glove, as it wouldn’t take much to accidentally slip while moving the knife and make contact with the supporting hand.
+Also, due to the unit’s small size, it’s not a good idea to use it without the cut-resistant glove.

-5. HONORABLE MENTION: Utopia Kitchen 12-inch Honing Rod
+4. HONORABLE MENTION: Utopia Kitchen 12 Inch Honing Steel

 All honing rods have their limitations, and this model is no exception.
 Honing rods will not put a sharp edge on a dull knife.
 Also, sharpening with a steel rod is slower than with a ceramic one, so it may take more passes to dial-in the knife’s edge.